-I can’t believe that we just passed our 2 year anniversary of moving back here to Tennessee.
-And I can’t believe that my to do list for this house is still as long as it is.
+I can't believe that we just passed our 2 year anniversary of moving back here to Tennessee.
+And I can't believe that my to do list for this house is still as long as it is.
 And I wish we could be sharing cup of coffee right now.
-I’d tell you all the juicy bits of our gypsy musician lifestyle from over the years and show you all the things I still dream of doing with this house.
+I'd tell you all the juicy bits of our gypsy musician lifestyle from over the years.
+Then I would show you all the things I still dream of doing with this house.

 And that's when it hits me that I'm home.

 I'm still dreaming of what this house can become.

 I have a confession to make.
 I stalk homes.
 Really.

 I'm constantly looking at listings on realtor or zillow.
 I love to see how people style their spaces, in a real natural way, not a magazine, cookie cutter type of layout.
 It's always tempting to see what's out there and see what we could get for our house.

 But when I realize that I still have big dreams for our Almost Farmhouse then I know I need to stay.